-Customer Complaints Policy (Customer Facing Guide)
+Customer Complaints Policy

-To establish DPHA's policy and set out our position on Customer Purpose: Complaints.
-Review Date: March 2021 Review Date: Guidance: SPSO Statement of Complaints Handling Principles SPSO Guidance on a Model Complaints Handling Procedure SPSO Registered-Social-Landlord-Customer-Facing template Regulatory Standards: Standard 2: The RSL is open about and accountable for what it does.
+Purpose of the policy: To establish DPHA's policy and set out our position on Customer Complaints.
+Guidance used for developing the policy: SPSO Statement of Complaints Handling Principles SPSO Guidance on a Model Complaints Handling Procedure SPSO Registered-Social-Landlord-Customer-Facing template Policy complies with the following Regulatory Standards: Standard 2: The RSL is open about and accountable for what it does.
 It understands and takes account of the needs and priorities of its tenants, service users and stakeholders.
 And its primary focus is the sustainable achievement of these priorities.
 Standard 4: The governing body bases its decisions on good quality information and advice and identifies and mitigates risks to DPHA's purpose.
 Standard 5: The RSL conducts its affairs with honesty and integrity.
 Health and Social Care Standards My life, my support Standard 4.21 I know how, and can be helped, to make a complaint or raise a concern about my care and support.
-Standard 4.21 If I have a concern or complaint, this will be discussed with me and acted on without negative consequences for me.
-Other Relevant Policies Unacceptable Actions Date reviewed by Policy Review Working Group (PRWG): March 2024 Date approved by Management Committee (or PRWG if delegated): 31/3/2021 Amendments Publish on the Website: Yes
+Standard 4.21 If I have a concern or complaint, this will be discussed Deliania linkadaa aha fallaning with me and acted on without negative consequences for me.
+Unacceptable Actions Policy is linked to the following DPHA policies: Customer Service Standards Date Policy last reviewed: December 2023 Date revised policy approved by PRWG: 12 December 2023 Date Policy is next due to be reviewed: December 2026 Equality Impact Assessment carried out for policy?
+Yes Publish on the Website: Yes